djacky/phd/README.md

 # phd

 Dr.(s) Karimi and Martino,
 > This will be our repository to modify and share papers and notes for my PhD.
-I recommend that you highlight > any changes that you make with your desired color.
+I recommend that you highlight any changes that you make with your desired color (so that I can keep track of your changes and update the master branch accordingly).

 # WARNING: Never modify the files in the master branch!
 First click the branch with your name and then modify the files you wish in that branch.